jdiaz/py-squirrel/README.md

 1. Run ```pip install mysql-connector-python```
 2. Run ```./pysquirrel user upass 127.0.0.1 dbname``` replacing positional arguments with the user, password, host ip address, and database name to connect to
 3. Open `$DATABASE_NAME_backup_$CURRENT_UNIXTIME.sql` produced.
 The file contains all relevant SQL statements to recreate and insert each record in the database.

+**caveat:**
+Primary keys, foreign keys, and indexes are not automatically generated, **yet**.

 ### Sample output
-Sample output can be found in the samples folder of the repo. i.e.
+Example output can be found in the samples folder of the repo. i.e.
 *pocketdb_backup_1548549107.sql*
 ```sql